yossico2/osm/README.md

 Run the following script to start PostgreSQL Server inside a docker container:

-	run-pgsql.sh
+	postgis.sh

-See the [osm2pgsql Manual](https://download.geofabrik.de) for tunning the PostgreSQL Server in a production system.
+See the [this](https://osm2pgsql.org/doc/manual.html#tuning-the-postgresql-server) for tunning the PostgreSQL Server in a production system.

 ## Preparing a database
 Before you can import any OSM data into a database, you need to prepare a database.